The co-op bookstore for avid readers

 Harry V. Jaffa

-Crisis of the House Divided is the standard historiography of the Lincoln-Douglas debates.
+A lasting classic, Crisis of the House Divided offers an unparalleled account of the Lincoln-Douglas debates.
 Harry Jaffa provides the definitive analysis of the political principles that guided Lincoln from his reentry into politics in 1854 through his Senate campaign against Douglas in 1858.
-To mark the fiftieth anniversary of the original publication, Jaffa has provided a new introduction.

 Book Details